JuanPabloDiaz/freeForGeeks/README.md

 - [Font of web](https://fontofweb.com/) - Identify all the fonts used on a website and how they are used.
 - [fonts.xz.style](https://fonts.xz.style/) free and open source service for delivering font families to websites using CSS.
 - [Bunny](https://fonts.bunny.net) Privacy oriented Google Fonts
+- [Typegrow (LinkedIn Text Formatter)](https://typegrow.com/tools/linkedin-text-formatter) - A tool to format your LinkedIn posts and comments with bold, italic, and strikethrough text.

 ## Tools for Taming Text